Gowtham-Chokkalingam/EIM-Solutions-Learnings/MongoDB/Operations/README.md

 - To check the what are all the DBs preseng already "show dbs"
 - To create a new DB `use flight`
 - To insert data to collection db `db.flightData.insertOne({"name":"Gowtham","city":"Tirupur"})`

-- To inser many data in one command `db.flightData.inserMany({"name":"Gowtham","city":"Tirupur"},{"name":"Chokkalingam","city":"Tirupur"})`
+- To insert many data in one command `db.flightData.inserMany({"name":"Gowtham","city":"Tirupur"},{"name":"Chokkalingam","city":"Tirupur"})`
 - `mongoimport --drop --db b21 --collection flightData --file ./01-flights.json --jsonArray`

 - To delete single data in the collection `db.flightData.deleteOne({"name":"Gowtham})`